thomaswmorris/avemaria/README.md

-# Modeling Auto-Regressive Integrated Atmosphere (MARIA)
+# Modeling Auto-Regressive Integrated Atmosphere (maria)

-MARIA is a python-based package that simulates turbulent atmospheric emission using a auto-regressive gaussian process framework, for applications in observational astronomy.
+maria is a python-based package that simulates turbulent atmospheric emission using a auto-regressive gaussian process framework, for applications in observational astronomy.
 Below: a distribution of turbulent water vapor moves through the field of view of the observer.

 ![Watch the video](https://user-images.githubusercontent.com/41275226/117068746-acbf8980-acf9-11eb-8016-64fa01e12a77.mp4)